ACCESS-NRI/access-esm1.6-configs/documentation/docs/pages/inputs/restarts.md

 ```
 restart_dump.astart  um.res.yaml
 ```
-`restart_dump.astart` is the main UM restart file, containing the atmospheric state in addition to static boundary information such as the land-sea mask, vegetation maps and orography.
+`restart_dump.astart` is the main UM restart file, containing the atmospheric and land state in addition to static boundary information such as the land-sea mask, vegetation maps and orography.

 `um.res.yaml` is a separate calendar file which holds the date and time associated with the restart.
-Information in this file is copied by `payu` into the model namelist files at runtime.
+Information in this file is copied by [Payu](https://payu.readthedocs.io) into the model namelist files at runtime.

 ### Ocean
-The ocean restart files are organised into seperate groups of variables:
+The ocean restart files are organised into separate groups of variables:
 ```
 ocean_age.res.nc  ocean_density.res.nc  ...  ocean_solo.res
 ```

-The netCDF files contain snapshots of the model state while `ocean_solo.res` is a text file specifying the model date and time.
+These netCDF files contain snapshots of the model state while `ocean_solo.res` is a text file specifying the model date and time.

 ### Ice